metrorailings/OwlBlog/content/posts/week-14-supercontest-picks-1.md

 #### _Injuries_

+Saints will be missing a couple pieces along their defense, but will otherwise show to this game fully healthy.
+Brees remains on injured reserve with his rib issues.

+The Eagles were a bit thin along their defensive backfield, but injuries seem to be a consistent theme for Philadelphia this season.

 #### _History / Analysis_

 The Eagles are a bloody mess.
 Jalen Hurts may give this offense some desperately needed spark.
 But the issue with the Eagles runs deeper than quarterback.
 The offensive line is a mess.
 Doug Pederson insists on a running a pass-heavy offense despite Miles Sanders being his most productive player.
 All their receivers have taken a step back, especially Alshon Jeffery.